Derpford/derpford.github.io/content/posts/mc-dev-is-hell.md

 In multiplayer, they spawn like *CRAZY*.
 Our first night was plagued by horrors.
 We repeatedly died to everything from infested sheep to massive poison-stinger beasts because they just *would not stop spawning*.

-As a result, I've had to implement a whole freakin' gating mechanic via the Game Stages mod and its addons.
+~~As a result, I've had to implement a whole freakin' gating mechanic via the Game Stages mod and its addons.
 Now I have a system where the swarm will go 40 minutes off, 20 minutes on with its spawns, starting from when you read some stained research notes that an unfortunate scientist left behind.
-It's nice, but it was driven almost entirely by the fact that monster spawns are wildly different in Multiplayer.
+It's nice, but it was driven almost entirely by the fact that monster spawns are wildly different in Multiplayer.~~

+[EDIT] Guess what doesn't fucking work?
+The timer mechanic.
+So that's not happening anymore.
+Swarm still starts *after* a research book is found, though.

 ### Also, armor calculation bugs are a thing.